 Baseball and Memories

 Writing about the Milwaukee Brewers baseball team, my mind goes way back to childhood memories.
 Why is that?
-The very first professional baseball game that my family enjoyed seeing was in Milwaukee, Wisconsin at the stadium that my grandfather (along with others) had been instrumental in bringing to the city.
+The very first professional baseball game that my family enjoyed seeing was in Milwaukee, Wisconsin, at the stadium that my grandfather (along with others) had been instrumental in bringing to the city.
 Of course, back then, the first professional baseball team that played there was not the Brewers but the Milwaukee Braves.

 Take me out to the ball game song

 The Milwaukee Brewers started playing in the American League in Seattle, Washington.
-The year was 1969 and they were called the Seattle Pilots.
-There is a large airplane building business in Seattle...thus the appropriate name.
-But their tenure there only lasted one year due to being underfinanced and not having a good place to play among other considerations.
+The year was 1969, and they were called the Seattle Pilots.
+There is a large airplane building business in Seattle, thus the appropriate name.
+But their tenure there only lasted one year due to being underfinanced and not having a decent place to play, among other considerations.

 In 1997 the Milwaukee Brewers (another appropriately named team due to the large beer industry in Milwaukee) moved from the American League to the National League.